CLA 101-8 First-Year Writing Seminar: Endless Exile: Homelessness in the Ancient Mediterranean

 GREEK 115-2 Accelerated Elementary Ancient and Biblical Greek

 This course is the second in a two-term accelerated series designed to teach students to read ancient Greek, making accessible much of the world’s most influential literature, from the biblical New Testament to Homeric poetry and Platonic philosophy.
 In this course we will complete our study of the fundamentals of Greek grammar, making students ready to transition into second-year courses in the New Testament, classical Greek oratory, and Homeric epic.
+We will also read longer passages of unaltered Greek, including passages from the New Testament and a song of Sappho.
 Thereafter students will be able to progress to a wide range of genres from the classical and post-classical periods, including ancient Greek history, poetry, philosophy, drama, and more.

 GREEK 201-3 Introduction to Greek Literature: The Iliad